TheDroidYourLookingFor/EmberQuest/README.md

 ## Credits and Inspiration

-EmberQuest is a fan tribute to **EverQuest** (1999, Verant Interactive / Sony Online Entertainment / Daybreak), with mechanics, race/class names, zone names, and visual style borrowed from the source material in the spirit of homage.
-It is not affiliated with or endorsed by the EverQuest IP holders.
+EmberQuest is a fan tribute to **Old School 1990s MMOs**, with mechanics, race/class names, zone names, and visual style borrowed from dungeons and dragons.

 UI icons from [Tabler Icons](https://tabler-icons.io/).